m7baa/m7baa/README.md

 - 👋 Hi, I’m @m7baa
-- 👀 I’m interested in C++ as a hobby
+- 👀 I’m interested in VB.NET as a hobby
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning VB.NET
 - 📫 How to reach me: tomhs@gmx.com